Communist Party of Bhutan (Marxist–Leninist–Maoist): History

 In March 2008, Bhutanese police killed five suspected CPB (MLM) insurgents and arrested seventeen more in various operations in the south.
-The CPB (MLM) ambushed and killed four forest rangers in Singye Dzong on 30 December 2008.
+The CPB (MLM) ambushed six forest rangers, killing four and wounding two in Singye village, Sarpang District near Sarpang on 30 December 2008.

 A Bhutanese reporter was arrested in January 2009 after authorities suspected him of being a CPB (MLM) member.

 During the 16th South Asian Association of Regional Co-operation, security was tightened after threats by the CPB (MLM).

 Ideology

 Shortly after its founding, the CPB (MLM) released a ten-point program which outlined its demands from the government.
 The party's ideology is oriented around Marxism–Leninism–Maoism; its cadres hope to start a "people's war" and a "New Democratic Revolution".

 The group seeks to repatriate the Lhotshampa refugees and declare Bhutan a "sovereign democracy".
 The CPB (MLM) also wants to turn Bhutan into a republic.

 International connections

 The CPB (MLM) has close ties to Maoists in neighbouring Nepal, whom the party considers to be its inspiration.
 The CPB (MLM) also has links to Naxalite rebels in India's northeast, with CPB (MLM) insurgents reportedly being trained by these groups.